luismbarroso/Documentacao-LuBan-Portugal/project/docs/source/index.rst

 How to do
 **********
 *Aqui encontrará guias, com liguagem simples e clara.
-Com ele chegará ao objetivo pretendido*
+Com ele chegará ao objetivo pretendido.*

 .. toctree::
     :caption: How to do